 efficient use of natural resources

-Constructed in 1997 to meet demand in south Leeds, away from the city centre, White Rose will benefit from big changes in 2017 when a significant extension of leisure facilities opens.
+Constructed in 1997 to meet demand in south Leeds, away from the city centre, White Rose benefitted from big changes in 2017 when The Village opened.

 Expanding space, extending hours

-White Rose already holds a secure position within the Leeds economy, but we believe it has the potential to become even better by adding more leisure facilities and a late-night element.
+White Rose already has held a secure position within the Leeds economy for years, but we knew it had the potential to become even better by adding more leisure facilities and a late-night element.
+The Village is delivering on that potential.

-The six new eateries perfect for an evening visit are popular family favourites Wagamama, TGI Fridays, Pizza Hut, Five Guys, Limeyard and Chiquitos – all of which appeal to the centre’s existing visitor demographic.
+The five new restaurants are popular family favourites wagamama, TGI Fridays, Pizza Hut, Five Guys and Chiquitos – all of which appeal to the centre’s existing visitor demographic.

 A changing retail destination

-As well as the additional leisure facilities, a £600,000 investment into the family and disabled facilities will make White Rose as accessible and user-friendly as possible.
+As well as the additional leisure facilities, a £600,000 investment into the family and disabled facilities has made White Rose as accessible and user-friendly as possible.
+There are brand new family rooms and baby change facilities with feeding rooms featuring TV screens and a play pen for toddlers.

 The centre already has its own police station and bus station, and as part of the new plans we’re in discussions with Leeds City Council about building a dedicated train station on the site too.

 It’s not just transport that’s expanding, many retailers are grasping the opportunity to take more space for their stores.
-The biggest expansion is being undertaken by Next, which is spending £6m and moving into a 55,000 sq ft unit that will become an anchor store.
+The biggest expansion has been undertaken by Next, who have invested £6m in moving to a 55,000 sq ft unit, creating a new Yorkshire flagship store.

 Remaining at the heart of the community